kemckee/Data146/project_5_2.md

 1000 trees: [0.8333333333333334, 0.582723279648609]
 5000 trees: [0.8333333333333334, 0.5856515373352855]

 These testing scores are actually a big improvement from the first decision tree model.
+Overall the merging of classes 2 and 3 improved the model which could be due to decreased variance among the wealth classes that resulted in better predictive power of the model.

+## Results

+The logistic regression produced the best results in both cases of merged and unmerged data.
+The merging of classes 2 and 3 improved the model to produce a testing score of about 0.6, which indicates a moderate relationship between these variables.

+### Before merging 2 and 3

+Unstandardized K value vs testing score for KNN

+Standardized K value vs testing score for KNN

+### After merging 2 and 3